-The Most Popular Candy from When You Were a Kid
+The Most Popular Candy from Every Decade

 Most Popular Candy of 1945: DOTS Gumdrops

 Since their invention, DOTS has offered the same flavors every year with cherry, strawberry, lemon, lime and orange.
 And they haven’t waned in popularity!
 Four billion DOTS are produced each year.
 Craving something sweet?
 Get our best candy bar copycat recipes.

-1947: Bazooka Bubble Gum
+Most Popular Candy of 1947: Bazooka Bubble Gum

 Marketed in a post-World War II America, Bazooka gum was originally sold in single pieces for a penny each.
 In 1953, Topps would introduce the iconic comic strips associated with Bazooka Bubble Gum, with 75 different comics to collect.
 Looking for the comic strips today?
 Prepare for a kick in the childhood—the company did away with the comics in 2012 in an attempt to modernize the brand.

-1948: Almond Joy
+Most Popular Candy of 1948: Almond Joy

 Sister candy bar to Mounds, Almond Joy features milk chocolate rather than Mounds’ dark chocolate coating.
 While diehard fans swear by the classic, there have been several iterations of the candy, including Piña Colada, White Chocolate Key Lime and Milk Chocolate Passion Fruit Almond.

-1949: Junior Mints
+Most Popular Candy of 1949: Junior Mints

-1950: Hot Tamales
+Most Popular Candy of 1950: Hot Tamales

 PEZ was invented in Austria and introduced to the United States in 1952.
 While the founding company thinks of itself at its core as candy-based, there’s no doubt that people have always gone a little bonkers over the dispensers.
 Over the years, 1,500 different types of dispensers have been created.

-1953: Candy Cigarettes
+Most Popular Candy of 1953: Candy Cigarettes

 Marketed during the height of smoking in the United States, these candies were wrapped and packaged to look just like cigarettes—some packaging even contained a little bit of sugar in the wrapper, so that you could blow and produce “smoke.”
 Candy cigarettes were eventually banned in 15 countries, although only North Dakota in the U.S. temporarily banned the candy from 1953-1967.

-1954: Atomic Fireballs
+Most Popular Candy of 1954: Atomic Fireballs

-1955: Good & Plenty
+Most Popular Candy of 1955: Good & Plenty

 While Good & Plenty is thought to be the oldest brand of candy in the United States, starting in 1893, it surged in popularity in the 1950s due to a marketing campaign featuring the cartoon “Choo-Choo-Charlie.”

-1957: Charleston Chew
+Most Popular Candy of 1957: Charleston Chew

-1958: Candy Necklace
+Most Popular Candy of 1958: Candy Necklace

-1960: Pixy Stix
+Most Popular Candy of 1960: Pixy Stix

 When candy producers found out that kids were eating a popular drink mix called Fruzola Jr. straight out of the packet as a sugary powder, they tweaked the recipe and created Lik-M-Aid, which would eventually be rebranded as Pixy Stix and packaged in those iconic paper straws.